TCA166/mcSavefileParsers/README.md

 radiusGenerator <path to region directory> <x> <z> <radius> ...
 ```

-As of right now the radiusGenerator is available only on POSIX compliant systems due to syscall differences.
+As of right now there isn't a version of radiusGenerator available on "vanilla" Windows.
-For all of you Windows fans feel free to use modelGenerator
+This is due to syscall differences.
+If you wish to use radiusGenerator on Windows you can compile it under Cygwin on Windows to emulate POSIX behavior.

 ## Asset extractors